WPDevelopers/disable-comments/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 This will be maiintained from August 19, 2020 - @asif2bd

+= [2.4.1] - 2022-08-10 =
+* Improvement: Localized missing strings in plugin.
+* Improvement: Included the fonts in plugin distribution.

 = [2.4.0] - 2022-07-27 =
 * New Feature: Exclude Disable Comments settings based on user roles.